Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 What’s Included in an Electrical Panel Upgrade or Replacement

-During your electrical panel upgrade or replacement, our licensed electricians follow a structured, code-compliant process to ensure your new panel is safe, properly sized, and built to support your home’s current and future electrical needs.
+During your electrical panel upgrade, our licensed electricians follow a structured, code-compliant process to ensure your new panel is properly sized, safely installed, and built to support your home’s current and future electrical demand.

-• Perform a detailed evaluation of your existing electrical panel and service capacity
+✅ Detailed evaluation of your existing electrical panel and overall service capacity

-• Upgrade service entrance conductors, meter connections, and disconnects when required
+✅ Upgraded service entrance conductors, meter connections, and disconnects as required

-• Install AFCI and GFCI breakers where required by Maine electrical code
+✅ Installation of AFCI and GFCI breakers per Maine electrical code

 READY TO SCHEDULE SERVICE?